 Verona also boasts the 3rd largest Roman amphitheatre in Italy, plus a number of other amazing sites and beautiful streets to wander.

 Florence is a treat – I have nothing but fond memories of that city.
 Not only is it a gorgeous place to visit, but there are also some really cool things to see.
 It has the third-largest cathedral in the world, Il Duomo, and the largest masonry dome in the world.

 It’s also the birthplace of gelato – so it’s a must while you’re there.

 Italy is irresistible for a reason and wonderful to travel in during any season.
 I’ve been there during winter and autumn myself, and already planning my return trip in the new year.
-If this blog has convinced you that a trip (or a return trip) is now necessary, Rabbie's has several multi-day tours on offer so why not check them out and treat yo self to an Italian feast.
+If this blog has convinced you that a trip (or a return trip) is now necessary, Rabbie's has several multi-day, small-group tours on offer so why not check them out and treat yo self to an Italian feast.
 And if you want more of la dolce vita, we've even got extended 13-day tours.

 Bronwyn lives and breathes words.
 Before coming to work at Rabbie's, she spent 7 years in publishing and is a published author of YA fantasy books.
 Born and raised in Sydney, she was drawn to Scotland and affectionately calls it her 'soul home'.
 An avid traveller herself, Bronwyn's favourite places (so far) are Mongolia, Iceland, Morocco, and Scotland (of course).
 When she's not writing, she can be found exploring the Scottish Highlands with her camera, on the lookout for coos and men in kilts.